aarthikrao/mongo_orm/README.md

 is intended to be used with the [Amber Framework](https://github.com/amberframework/amber), but can be used with vanilla crystal or any web framework.

-Suggestions, feature requests, bug fixes, and pull requests are always welcome.
+Suggestions, feature requests, bug fixes, and pull requests are always welcome...

 ## Installation
 First you will need to [install MongoDB](https://docs.mongodb.com/v3.4/administration/install-community/)